-Year-End Review: Top Stories That Affected the Multicultural Community in 2018
+Year-End Review: Top Multicultural News Stories in 2018

 There was so much news in 2018.
 It nearly seemed like a month’s worth of stories by previous years’ standards broke in a single day.

 News from the White House, Supreme Court, and Department of Justice led coverage throughout print and cable news, monopolizing casual conversation.